• Skip to primary navigation

 Stuffed Zucchini Boats

-Fresh zucchini, hollowed out into little boats, stuffed with a filling of ground pork, zucchini pulp, the Trinity with lots of garlic and South Louisiana seasonings, baked to a golden brown.
+Fresh zucchini, hollowed out and stuffed with ground pork, zucchini, the Trinity, and lots of garlic with South Louisiana seasonings, baked to a golden brown.

 5 from 1 vote